-- approximately \$ million to fund the clinical development of BA3011 for the treatment of soft tissue and bone sarcoma patients through a Phase 2 clinical trial and for the treatment of NSCLC patients through a Phase 2 clinical trial; - approximately \$ million to fund the clinical development of BA3021 for the treatment of NSCLC and for the treatment of melanoma, each through a Phase 2 clinical trial; - approximately \$ million to fund IND-enabling studies and the clinical development of our CAB bispecific candidates through one or more Phase 1 clinical trials; - approximately million to fund our ongoing efforts to develop additional clinical product candidates from our CAB platform; and - the remaining proceeds for working capital and other general corporate purposes.
+- approximately \$40.0 million to \$60.0 million to fund the clinical development of BA3011 for the treatment of soft tissue and bone sarcoma patients through a Phase 2 clinical trial and for the treatment of NSCLC patients through a Phase 2 clinical trial; - approximately \$40.0 million to \$60.0 million to fund the clinical development of BA3021 for the treatment of NSCLC and for the treatment of melanoma, each through a Phase 2 clinical trial; - approximately \$20.0 million to \$30.0 million to fund IND-enabling studies and initial Phase 1 clinical supply of our first two CAB bispecific candidates; - approximately \$5.0 million to \$10.0 million to fund our ongoing efforts to develop additional clinical product candidates from our CAB platform; and - · the remaining proceeds for working capital and other general corporate purposes.

-Based on our current operating plan, our current cash and cash equivalents, together with the anticipated proceeds from this offering, are expected to be sufficient to fund our ongoing operations at least through .
+Based on our current operating plan, our current cash and cash equivalents, together with the anticipated proceeds from this offering, are expected to be sufficient to fund our ongoing operations at least through the end of 2022.
 However, we have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 The net proceeds from this offering, together with our existing cash and cash equivalents, will not be sufficient to fund any of our product candidates through regulatory approval, and we anticipate needing to raise additional capital to complete the development and commercialization of our product candidates.
 Our expected use of net proceeds from this offering represents our current intentions based upon our present plans and business condition.
 As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the completion of this offering or the amounts that we will actually spend on the uses set forth above.
 The amounts and timing of our actual use of the net proceeds will vary depending on numerous factors, including the timing and progress of our preclinical and clinical development programs, as well as those of our collaborator, the cost and timing of regulatory approvals, the amount of payments we receive under our existing collaboration and whether we enter into future licensing or collaboration arrangements.
 As a result, our management will have broad discretion in the application of the net proceeds, and investors will be relying on our judgment regarding the application of the net proceeds of this offering.